DivyaBaskaran0511/DivyaBaskaran0511/README.md

-Absolutely, Divya!
-Based on everything I know about your background—including your MCA studies, project on **Stock Trading Agent using Reinforcement Learning**, your skills in **Java, Python, SQL, web development (React/Next.js + Tailwind CSS)**, and interest in **AI, ML, and WhatsApp Business API integration**—here’s a customized version of your intro:

----

 👋 Hello, I'm **Divya**, an **MCA student** passionate about **AI, Machine Learning, and Software Development**.

 📊 My research project focuses on building a **Stock Trading Agent using Reinforcement Learning**.
 I'm implementing **Deep Q-Networks (DQN)** and exploring **Double DQN** techniques to improve trading decision-making.
 The project is being developed on **Kaggle** using Python and **Chainer**.